 The absence of subsistence allowance for distant worksites (31.35) is another important issue.
 When work is located far from beneficiaries’ residences, additional costs such as transportation and food are incurred.
 Without

-proper compensation, beneficiaries may be unwilling to participate, thereby limiting the reach of the programme.
+If proper compensation is not provided, beneficiaries may be unwilling to participate, thereby limiting the reach of the programme.

 Table 4.
 Administrative constraints